ni/grpc-labview/tests/New_ATS/README.md

 2. The configuration of the testing suite is saved in the [testlist.json](pylib/testlist.json) file.
 We can modify it to run specific tests with specific labview version and bitness according to our needs.

-3. For each test, inside the test folder, we have a protofile, a python client and an `Impl` folder that stores pre-implemented `Start Sync.vi` and `Run Service.vi` for that particular protofile.
+3. For each test, inside the test folder, we have a protofile, a `Python_client` folder that contains the python clients and an `Impl` folder that stores pre-implemented `Start Sync.vi` and `Run Service.vi` for that particular protofile.

 4. When executing the testing suite, the following steps are performed for each test:
    - Delete the pre-existing `Generated Server` folder that contains the gRPC Server.
    - Regenerate the gRPC server using the protofile.
    - Copy the `Start Sync.vi` and `Run Service.vi` from the `Impl` folder into the new `Generated Server` folder.
-   - Run the pre-written python client which uses pytest to run all the testcases for each rpc.
+   - Run the pre-written python clients in the `Python_client` which uses pytest to run all the testcases for each rpc.
 The testcases are defined in the form of json files in the `testcases` folder.
    - Prints the verbose output of each testcase onto the terminal.

 ### How to run?